CLIUtils/CLI11/README.md

 - `results()`: retrieves a vector of strings with all the results in the order they were given.
 - `results(variable_to_bind_to)`: gets the results according to the MultiOptionPolicy and converts them just like the `add_option_function` with a variable.
-- `results(vector_type_variable,delimiter)`: gets the results to a vector type and uses a delimiter to further split the values
-- `Value=as<type>()`: returns the result or default value directly as the specified type if possible.
+- `Value=as<type>()`: returns the result or default value directly as the specified type if possible, can be vector to return all results, and a non-vector to get the result according to the MultiOptionPolicy in place.
-- `Vector_value=as<type>(delimiter): same the results function with the delimiter but returns the value directly.

 ### Subcommands